Delvir0/Grappa-Finance/report.md

 ### Recommendation
 Given the scenario, the following are to have in mind when considering a fix  1. low probablilty of above happening 2. there are 255 remaining accounts to be used.
 This can be fixed by checking the remaining collateral and resetting the collateralId if it's 0

+## [I-05] Naming convention of longStrike and shortStrike is subjected to perspective
+### Multiple contracts

+When dealing with options, the terms short and long strike are in it's core and is adapted in the contracts.
+When a minter has an CALL option with a long strike at x and sells it, it would be considered an CALL option of **short strike** at x at the perspective of the minter (seller).

+The contracts are written in such a way that `longStrike` and `shortStrike` are written in the perspective of the minter _and in the scenario of the option already sold_.
+Having the logic of the strikes inverted causes a lot of confusion when reading through the logic of the codebase and does not align with Grappa.sol.

+### Recommendation
+Invert the current naming of the strikes so that they represent the values of what's actually being minted instead of how they would be seen in the perspective of the seller.
+`longStrike -> shortStrike`
+`shortStrike -> longStrike`